Baltimore Light RailLink: Fares and transit connections

-MTA fares are identical for the Metro Subway, Light RailLink, and local buses: a one-way trip costs $1.90.
+MTA fares are identical for the Metro SubwayLink, Light RailLink, and local buses: a one-way trip costs $2.00.
 Daily, weekly, and monthly unlimited-ride passes are also available that are good on all three transit modes.
-A passenger with a one-way ticket can change Light Rail trains if necessary to complete their journey, the only instance of a one-way MTA ticket being good for a ride on more than one vehicle, but transferring to a bus or the Metro Subway requires a new one-way fare or a pass.
-Automated ticket vending machines that sell tickets and passes are available at all Light Rail stations.
+A passenger with a one-way ticket can change Light RailLink trains if necessary to complete their journey, the only instance of a one-way MTA ticket being good for a ride on more than one vehicle, but transferring to a bus or the Metro requires a new one-way fare or a pass.
+Automated ticket vending machines that sell tickets and passes are available at all Light RailLink stations.

-The Light Rail's ticketing is based on a proof-of-payment system.
+The Light RailLink's ticketing is based on a proof-of-payment system.
 Passengers must have a ticket or pass before boarding.
 Maryland Transit Administration Police officers ride some trains and randomly check passengers to make sure that they are carrying a valid ticket or pass and can issue criminal citations for those without one.
 Civilian Fare Inspectors also conduct ticket checks, alighting those without fare.

-Most Light Rail stations are served by several MTA bus routes and passengers can make platform-to-platform transfers with the MARC Camden Line at Camden Yards and with the MARC Penn Line at Penn Station.
-There are no cross-platform connections with the Metro Subway.
+Most Light RailLink stations are served by several MTA bus routes and passengers can make platform-to-platform transfers with the MARC Camden Line at Camden Yards and with the MARC Penn Line at Penn Station.
+There are no cross-platform connections with the Metro SubwayLink.
 The Lexington Market subway and light rail stations are a block apart and connected only via surface streets.